top of page

 Protein:

 What happens if I don’t get enough?
-Protein is an essential building block for muscles, hair, skin and nails.
+Protein is an essential building block for muscles, hair, healthy skin and nails.
 It is needed for the production of enzymes, hormones and neurotransmitters (chemical messengers) and helps with satiety and keeping our immune system strong.
 If we don't eat enough protein, it can cause our muscles to break down into amino acids which are then used for energy.

 Anything else to consider before going vegan?